coleslaw-org/coleslaw/docs/hacking.md

 ## Areas for Improvement

+### Scripting Conveniences/Basic Install

+Right now, we assume that you want to set up a bare repo and use git push for site deploys.
+However good a system this may be, we don't need to have it as a baked in assumption for coleslaw.
+The current deploy system should be moved into a plugin and replaced with something braindead (e.g. `mv` staging-dir to deploy-dir).

+This leads to the following:

+1. Simplify the getting started process for new users.
+   They should just be able to do
+   `(progn
+      (ql:quickload :coleslaw)
+      (coleslaw:main "/path/to/my/blog-repo"))`.
+   We'll still require a git repo for now.
+This does necessitate updating `get-updated-files` for the case where no revision is passed.
+2. We could also add command-line tools/scripts to run coleslaw, set up the db for incremental builds, scaffold a new post, etc. for new users.
+   Xach's buildapp may be useful here. frog and hakyll are good points of inspiration here.

+We may need a fair amount of error-handling improvements to make this work well but it would be a huge improvement to user-friendliness and help "expand our audience".
+Did I just say that?
+Ugh.
+It will also be important to communicate this change to our users loud and clear.

+### Plugin Constraints

+There is no system for determining what plugins work together or enforcing the requirements or constraints of any particular plugin.
+That is to say, the plugins are not actually modular.
+They are closer to controlled monkey-patching.

+While adding a [real module system to common lisp][asdf3] is probably out of scope, we might be able to add some kind of [contract library][qpq] for implementing this functionality.
+At the very least, a way to check some assertions and error out at plugin load time if they fail should be doable.
+I might not be able to [make illegal states unrepresentable][misu], but I can sure as hell make them harder to construct than they are now.

 ### New Content Type: Shouts!

 I've also toyed with the idea of a content type called a SHOUT, which